-Back in 2011, I wrote a post on the Viddler Blog about our change in focus away from Personal (free) users to business/corporate/education customers.
+Back in 2011, I wrote a post on the Viddler Blog (post removed; see Wayback Machine or Flickr) about our change in focus away from Personal (free) users to business/corporate/education customers.
 That was a hard transition for me.
 It was even harder for the users.
 We occasionally still get messages from that old user base asking us where their videos went.
 I sent out so many emails, tweets, etc. I think we (I led the interactions with the old user base) handled it exceptionally well.
 When other companies decide it’s time to focus on revenue, they usually don’t go to such lengths to look after longtime free users.

 Now, it’s time for my era1 with Viddler to end.

 I’ve been with this lovely company longer than most.
 Seven years.
 In the technology and startup space, it’s rather remarkable for employees to stay with a company for longer than a few years.
 This was my first job experience outside of the entertainment (acting, producing, directing) industry and the retail space.
 I suppose I’m really loyal to products and people I’m passionate about.
 It has been so exciting and challenging to be a part of a company which has transitioned through some very different industries — albeit centred around interactive video.

 For years, I’ve spent brief moments pondering about this day.
 What will happen with my videos?
 What will happen to the extensive rapports I have with customers and coworkers?
 Will another company tempt me away?
 Will I continue living in the USA (or move to Japan, Iceland, Spain, or New Zealand)?
 When I was told I’m no longer needed at the company, my initial reaction was peace and opportunity.
 (I didn’t think about any of the aforementioned questions until hours or days later.)
 I owe that to God.
 His plan for me is more than Viddler; more than sitting on my talents in one place; more than anything I can fathom.